Skip to content

 Pin 17 fascinating facts about the Pantheon for later!

-Have you ever visited the Pantheon in Rome?
-Which fun fact about the Pantheon surprised you the most?
+Have you ever visited this famous landmark in Rome?
+Which fun fact surprised you the most?
 Let us know in the comments below!

 free travel planner for travel around the world quiz